IgChroma/ignacio-angaut-swiftly-star-wars/README.md

 # Live demo
-App is deployed here https://igchroma.github.io/ignacio-angaut-swiftly-star-wars/ Now that its live i wanted to remove a highlight on the textfield but will be a future improvement on next iteration
+App is deployed here https://igchroma.github.io/ignacio-angaut-swiftly-star-wars/

 # Project Overview:
 Welcome to our take home interview task!
 We're excited to see your skills in action.
 Your